 Businesses try their best to maintain the relationship despite disagreement over certain issues and try to resolve to continue the relationship.
-The mediation, a category of Alternate Dispute Resolution (ADR) is the appropriate method of resolve the disputed to continue the business transaction.
+Mediation, a category of Alternate Dispute Resolution (ADR) is the appropriate method of resolve the dispute to continue the business transaction.
 The parties in dispute also continue the business transactions despite a dispute and mediation process on certain issues.
 The main issue of mediation is determining damages and there is not a critical dispute about liability or an issue of principle.
 All the parties in mediation are ready to resolve the issue with mutually agreed compensation for damages without any legal proceeding in the court.

 Unfortunately, Bangladesh has no law for mediation although many developed and developing countries have such law.
-We have long tradition of Shalish of many types of disputes in rural societies.
+We have a long tradition of Shalish of many types of disputes in rural societies.
 The business communities in many sectors have their own Shalish and conventional rule usually followed by the member of that business society.
 It has social and inner community methods of enforceability without any legal bindings.

-Since Bangladesh has no mediation law but has long tradition of Shalish in the society, there may be consensus on certain rules and regulations based on local and global rules and practices.
-There are some global standard procedure and convention of mediation usually agreed upon by business national and international businesses.
+Since Bangladesh has no mediation law but has a long tradition of Shalish in society, there may be consensus on certain rules and regulations based on local and global rules and practices.
+There are some global standard procedures and conventions of mediation usually agreed upon by business national and international businesses.
 It has some general principles like- (1) The process is non-binding.
 Unless the parties otherwise agree, the mediators shall have no authority to issue an enforceable award or judgment.
 (2) The mediators shall be neutral and impartial.
 The mediators shall have no interest in the outcome of the dispute and have no current or anticipated business or personal relationship with any party to the dispute.
 (3) The process shall be conducted expeditiously.
 Each party representative will make every effort to be available for meetings.
-(4) Parties usually agreed the terms of mediation in the business contract.
+(4) Parties usually agreed on the terms of mediation in the business contract.
 (5) If the respondent party has not previously agreed to mediation through a contract or other agreement, they will agree to certain terms after any dispute arises.

-The standard terms of mediation in agreement before any business deal or agreed upon after any dispute occurs are on Mediator and place of mediation etc. All the parties will nominate mediator and disclose their identities to other parties for their acceptance.
+The standard terms of mediation in agreement before any business deal or agreed upon after any dispute occurs are on Mediator and place of mediation etc. All the parties will nominate a mediator and disclose their identities to other parties for their acceptance.
 The acceptance of mediators shall be mutual and unanimous.
 A party may challenge a mediator candidate if it knows of any circumstances giving rise to reasonable doubt regarding the candidate’s impartiality.
-Before appointment, the mediators will assure the parties of availability to conduct the proceeding expeditiously.
+Before the appointment, the mediators will assure the parties of availability to conduct the proceeding expeditiously.
 Upon retention of the mediators, the parties shall enter into an engagement agreement for mediation.

 Each party will submit to the mediators a written statement summarizing the background and present status of the dispute.
 The parties may agree to submit jointly certain records and other materials.
 The mediators may request any party to provide clarification and additional information.
-The parties may also exchanges documents among themselves to opinion of others and even submit joint statement of facts and figures to the mediators.
+The parties may also exchange documents among themselves to the opinion of others and even submit a joint statement of facts and figures to the mediators.